Self-experimentation in medicine: Hydrogen

 Around 1886, Nicholas Senn pumped nearly six litres of hydrogen through his anus.
 Senn used a rubber balloon holding four US gallons connected to a rubber tube inserted in the anus.
 An assistant sealed the tube by squeezing the anus against it.
 The hydrogen was inserted by squeezing the balloon while monitoring the pressure on a manometer.
 Senn had previously carried out this experiment on dogs to the point of rupturing the intestine.
 Senn was a pioneer of using this technique to determine if the bullet in gunshot wounds had penetrated the intestinal tract.
 In experiments on gunshot wounds to dogs, Senn verified that the gas escaping from the wound was hydrogen by setting light to it.

 Reports that Senn used helium in this experiment are almost certainly erroneous.
 Helium was first detected on Earth in 1882, but not isolated until 1895, and extractable reserves not found until 1903.

 Synthetic gases

 Humphry Davy self-experimented with breathing of several different gases, most notably nitrous oxide.

 Genes

 Self-experimentation with gene therapies have been reported.
 Every gene therapy has a unique risk of harm, including the risk associated with the gene delivery method (i.e., the particular viral vector or form of transfection) that is used and the risk associated with a specific genetic modification.
 Examples of potential risks for some gene therapies include tissue damage and an immune response to foreign DNA, among many others.

+In 2017, biohacker Jo Zayner publicly injected themselves with CRISPR, a gene-editing technology, during a biotechnology conference in San Francisco.
+Zayner targeted the myostatin gene, which encodes a protein that inhibits muscle growth, acting as a natural regulator to prevent excessive muscle development.
+By using CRISPR technology, they aimed to "knock out" this gene in the muscle cells of their forearm.
+The intent was to disrupt the gene's function, potentially allowing for localized muscle growth.